git-lfs/git-lfs/docs/custom-transfers.md

 In the LFS API request, the client includes a list of transfer types it supports.
-When replying, the API server will pick one of these and make any necessary adjustments to the returned object actions, in case the the picked transfer type needs custom details about how to do each transfer.
+When replying, the API server will pick one of these and make any necessary adjustments to the returned object actions, in case the picked transfer type needs custom details about how to do each transfer.

 ## Using a Custom Transfer Type without the API server